 During the daytime, the Hikvision camera does seem to give a brighter image for me, but I think that is mainly due to the positioning as there is a tree blocking sunlight near the Ezviz.

 The comparison isn’t quite like for like obviously, I have the cameras in 2 different places, one facing my front door, and one facing my gate.
 They are only about 2 meters away from each other and there is some illumination from the street light, but the light is probably equally close to each camera.

 Daytime performance is good and in general, that is what I need it for most.

 Overall for the price, it is a great camera.
 If you are happy drilling holes into your building and messing about with network settings and camera settings you will get a cheaper and much better system than the completely wireless options from the likes of Netgear Arlo.

 There are more options to refine the system in comparison to Ezviz, and it is quite a bit cheaper, however, I feel like you sacrifice night time performance which will no doubt be a huge factor for many people.
-At the end of the day, both cameras are great buys so the final choice would be whatever camera ticks your specific requirments.
+At the end of the day, both cameras are great buys so the final choice would be whatever camera ticks your specific requirements.

 Hikvision DS-2CD2142FWD-I IP CCTV